ractivejs/ractivejs.github.io/docs/api.md

 ## as-\*

 `as-*` directives augment the element with decorators.
-It accepts an optional, comma-separated list of expressions which are passed to the decorator function as arguments.
+It accepts optional, comma-separated expressions as arguments to the decorator function.

 ```html
 <div as-modal>Div appearing as modal</div>